top of page

 Whilst some theory relevant to expressive painting will be covered at the beginning of the course, most theory and technical guidance will be incorporated into a continuous painting exercise that students will follow, ensuring that participants have as much practical painting and drawing time as possible.

-Thursday 20 July: Welcome
+Saturday 20 July: Welcome

 15h00.
 Check-in and Relax